antronerds/r2-tutorials/docs/Integrative_analysis_ChIP-Seq_data.md

 	[**Figure 10: ALK profile within GATA3 ChIP-seq experiment**](_static/images/IntAnalysis_ChIPSeq/IntAnalysis_ChIPSeq_GATA3_ALKprofile.png)

 	The view can be adapted by ticking additional datasets; e.g. GATA ChIP-seq experiments in other cell lines.
 Colors of the data can be adapted on the right side of the grid to easily distinguish them.
-Remember to always click the "redraw" button in the center panel for any changed settings to take effect.
-In picture 11,The following experiments were selected:  chip_Author:Oldridge -> BE,BE2,Kelly,NGP and SY5Y and chip_author Bernstein -> LAN6.
+Remember to always click the "redraw" button in the center panel for any changed settings to take effect.<br>
+	In picture 11, the following experiments were selected:  chip_Author:Oldridge -> BE,BE2,Kelly,NGP and SY5Y and chip_author Bernstein -> LAN6.
-	Zooming out produces Figure 11 from which it is apparent that in some specific cell lines there is enriched binding of GATA3 near the Transcription Start Site of ALK.
+	Zooming out produces Figure 11, from which it is apparent that in some specific cell lines there is enriched binding of GATA3 near the Transcription Start Site of ALK.
 Note that the properties have been adapted accordingly *Range* 'a to 120' and *Slider* on 'average' 5.

 	![](_static/images/IntAnalysis_ChIPSeq/IntAnalysis_ChIPSeq_Alk_GATA3_oldridge.png)